flych3r/template-c-cpp/README.md

 # Template C/C++

-Template repository for compiling, running and debugginc C/C++.
+Template repository for compiling, running and debugginc C/C++ on VS Code.